LFPy/LFPy/README.txt

 LFPy is a Python package for simulation of extracellular electric field around neurons.
 It relies on the NEURON simulator and the Python interface to NEURON.

-LFPy was developed at the Computational Neuroscience Group at the Norwegian University of Life Sciences (http://compneuro.umb.no) by Henrik Lindén, Espen Hagen, Eivind Norheim and Szymon Łęski.
+LFPy was developed at the Computational Neuroscience Group at the Norwegian University of Life Sciences (http://compneuro.umb.no).

 Requirements